endless-sky/endless-sky-wiki/CreatingOutfits.md

   * `"shield energy"`: the amount of energy your shield generator draws when recharging at the full rate. (**Prior to v.
 0.9.0,** shield recharge also draws an additional amount of energy equal to `"shield generation"`.)
 Beginning in **v.
 0.9.13**, this value is capable of being negative, causing shield generation to grant energy.

-  * `"shield heat"` is the amount of heat that shield generation creates when recharging at the full rate. **(v.
+  * `"shield heat"`: the amount of heat that shield generation creates when recharging at the full rate. **(v.
 0.9.1)** Beginning in **v.
 0.9.13**, this value is capable of being negative, causing shield generation to reduce heat.

   * `"shield fuel"`: the amount of fuel that shield regeneration consumes when recharging at the full rate. **(v.
 0.9.9)** Beginning in **v.
 0.9.13**, this value is capable of being negative, causing shield generation to grant fuel.